About

 LaGuardia’s Fast Facts are comprised by the Office of Institutional Research and Assessment in collaboration with the Division of Communications and External Affairs.

-NOTE: Fast Facts were revised October 26, 2022; based on 2021 enrollment data.
+NOTE: Fast Facts were revised February 2024 with the latest enrollment data available (2022-2023).
 Download a PDF of Fast Facts.

 Our College